 6. Hire an attorney?

 Do not make this judgment call on your own.
 Contact Hottman Law Office or another lawyer that you trust, and seek guidance.
-Hottman Law Office will provide you with a free initial consultation, to help you determine what your damages are, what the course of action should be, and whether your case warrants an attorney.
+Hottman Law Office will provide you with a free initial consultation, to help you determine what your damages are, what the course of action should be, and how we might help you.

 Why this matters: Insurance companies can be difficult to work with ... personal injury lawyers know how to deal with them and spare you the headache!

-While many attorneys are competent to handle general injury cases, make sure your attorney has experience and is familiar with:
+While many attorneys are competent to handle general injury cases, make sure your attorney has experience and is familiar with the nuances of cycling:

 - bicycle laws in Colorado (or your state)